tsugiproject/tsugi-build/ami/README.md

     export TSUGI_NFS_VOLUME=fs-439fd792.efs.us-east-2.amazonaws.com

 Make a single-node ElasticCache / Memcache server.
+(<a href="images/01-memcache-config.png" target="_blank">Example</a>)
 I use a t2.small and it has plenty of power and memory since PHP sessions in Tsugi are pretty small.
 Tsugi does not yet understand a cluster of memcache servers - so just make one of the correct size.
+Watch things like free memory on the dashboard
+(<a href="images/02-memcache-stats.png" target="_blank">Example</a>) - you
-Watch things like free memory on a Cloudwatch dashboard - you will likely find that it is very relaxed and nowhere near running out of memory.
+will likely find that it is very relaxed and nowhere near running out of memory.
 Configure in your `user_data.sh` as follows:

     export TSUGI_MEMCACHED=tsugi-memcache.9f8gf8.cfg.use2.cache.amazonaws.com:11211